About Metra

 By the late 1960s and early 1970s the system was failing, with the CTA, private suburban bus companies, and commuter railroad companies experiencing big financial losses.
 To keep the system running, the General Assembly created the Regional Transportation Authority (RTA) in 1974.

 At first the RTA was purely an oversight and funding agency.
-It did not directly operate commuter rail services, but instead paid private railroad companies through purchase-of-service agreements to do so.
-It also began to reverse decades of disinvestment in the overall commuter rail system.
+It did not directly operate rail service but instead paid private railroad companies through purchase-of-service agreements to do so.
+It also began to reverse decades of disinvestment in the overall rail system.

 In 1980, the Northeast Illinois Regional Commuter Rail Corporation (NIRCRC) was created as a separate operating unit to run commuter rail service on behalf of the RTA.
 In 1982, after the Rock Island and the Milwaukee Road railroads went bankrupt, NIRCRC was directly operating commuter service on those lines (Rock Island, Milwaukee District West and Milwaukee District North).